NEUBIAS/training-resources/_includes/median_filter/exercises/median_filter_imagejgui.md

 - Apply median filter with radius 1 and 3, respectively
 - Estimate width of microtubules for non-filtered and filtered images using line profile,  **[Analyze > Plot Profile]**
 - Repeat operation with a mean filter
-- How dows the width of microtbules change
+- How does the width of microtbules change?

 > ## Solution